rui-zhang-ocean/RSKtools/README.md

     - `RSKimages` defaults to operate on all channels.
     - Unit of input argument `threshold` in `RSKimages` is changed from hours to seconds.
     - When bin averaging by time, the `binSize` argument in `RSKbinaverage` is now specified in seconds instead of days.
-    - Rename functions that are rarely used by users, including:
-      · RSKfirmwarever to readfirmwarever
-      · RSKgetprofiles to getprofiles
-      · RSKreaddownsample to readdownsample
-      · RSKreadevents to readevents
-      · RSKreadgeodata to readgeodata
-      · RSKsamplingperiod to readsamplingperiod
-      · RSKver to returnversion
-      · RSKreadannotations to readannotations
-      · RSKconstants to loadconstants
-      · datenum2RSKtime to datenum2rsktime
-      · RSKtime2datenum to rsktime2datenum
-    - Move sub-functions that are mostly for internal use into folder ../rsktools/Utilities/

 * Version 2.3.1 (2018-06-20)